 The selection of standup paddleboards can seem overwhelming to a first-time shopper.
 Nearly all paddlesports and outdoor shops carry boards.
 Inexpensive, entry-level boards are also available from many big-box stores, as well as online marketplaces.
 For those who don’t have the space or means to store and transport a rigid SUP paddleboard, inflatable boards are a great option for unrivaled portability and compact storage.
 This comprehensive guide will help you choose the best standup paddleboard for your needs, and answer questions that arise when shopping for a board.

-Our picks: Best paddleboards for 2022
+Top picks: Best paddleboards for 2024

 Shop best paddleboards